 Crash Course Q&A: Dr. Jen Golbeck

-Dr. Jen Golbeck's best tips for bringing your district together—online.
+Tips from Dr. Jen Golbeck for bringing your district together—online

 In the wake of COVID-19, it’s not just your classrooms that are moving online—it’s your entire school community.
 Over the past few months, you might have found yourself wondering: How do I connect with my students, parents, and community members virtually, outside of school?
 How do I build a strong online community for my district?